plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 FTP into the Pi and transfer your modified scripts to ```/var/www/html/python```, or choose your own location.

-Add the dotstar.c file (from [here](https://github.com/adafruit/Adafruit_DotStar_Pi)) to the same directory; this is required for the RGB LEDs to work.
+Add the dotstar files (from [here](https://github.com/adafruit/Adafruit_DotStar_Pi)) to the same directory; this is required for the RGB LEDs to work.

 Be sure to set file permissions to 755 in the web directory.